austineamonn/more-crises-mod-civ-vii/README.md

 Second Crisis Level:

 Gain -20 grievances with all Civs.
+Unlock one crisis policy slot.

 Policies: